Ghana sets up $30m World Bank-funded labour market information system

-The Government is preparing to operationalize the Ghana Labour Market Information System (GLMIS) in September 2023, the Ministry of Employment and Labour Relations (MELR) has announced.
+Government is preparing to operationalise the Ghana Labour Market Information System (GLMIS) in September 2023, the Ministry of Employment and Labour Relations (MELR) has announced.

 The US$30 million World Bank-funded advanced technology platform is to serve as a one-stop shop for all labour market information and connect job seekers from both the formal and informal sectors of the economy to employers.